Why you’re not getting hired (and what to do about it!)

 I get it—the job market is tough right now.
 And I don’t doubt that you’ve been applying long and hard for as many jobs as you can.
 But when I hear someone say they’ve submitted hundreds of applications and still haven’t landed a job, it’s time to pause and reassess.

-Here’s the hard truth: it’s not about how many jobs you’re applying to—it’s about how well you’re applying.
+Here’s the hard truth: it’s not about how many jobs you apply for—it’s about how well you apply.
 When it comes to actually getting hired, quality matters more than quantity.
 A dozen thoughtful, tailored applications will get you further than a hundred rushed ones.
-But in order to apply well, you need to know where your job search is getting stuck.

 1. You Don’t Know What To Apply For